-He is fondly remembered by Middlesbrough fans despite him playing in a poor team that were relegated from the top flight and then finished 16th, 17th an 19th in Division Two.
+He is fondly remembered by Middlesbrough fans despite him playing in a poor team that was relegated from the top flight and then finished 16th, 17th and 19th in Division Two.

 Otto gained one Dutch cap in unusual circumstances.
 In 1975 he gave teammate and Dutch international, Jan Jongbloed, a lift to Amsterdam Airport for a game against Yugoslavia.

 As he got there the Dutch manager George Knobel told him someone hadn’t shown up and he should go home and get his kit and come back to the airport.
 That he did and a few days later he earned his only international cap coming on as a substitute in the game.

 1992 Home Shirt

 They also have an equally great 1992-94 home shirt (above right) worn by Jamie Pollock as Middlesbrough were relegated in the inaugural season of the Premier League.